thomasmichaelkane/cv/README.md

 [[ORCID]](https://orcid.org/0000-0002-9809-2454) **0000-0002-9809-2454**

-Accomplished scientist with a wealth experience in a medical setting, extensive knowledge in vision and optics, and a background in physics and engineering.
+Accomplished scientist with a wealth of experience in a medical setting, extensive knowledge in vision and optics, and a background in physics and engineering.
 Strong skills in a scientific context; publications including first authorship, excellent programming in Python, teaching experience internationally.
 A decade of experience working with children and young persons with disabilities.
 I currently work as a scientific consultant, mostly building python applications for university research labs, and teaching clinical trial assessments for pharmaceutical companies.

 ### Key Skills